-631.21 Sidewalk Delivery
+631.22 Sidewalk Delivery

-Sidewalk delivery may be provided to boxes located near the public sidewalk.
+Sidewalk delivery may be provided to boxes located near the public sidewalk, only with prior approval from the Postal Service.
 Options and requirements for sidewalk delivery, as directed by the Postal Service, are as follows:

 - a.
-If the sidewalk abuts the curb or if other unusual conditions exist (e.g., excessive street parking) that make it difficult or impractical to install or serve boxes at the curbline, customers with these situations may be permitted to install all their boxes at the edge of the public sidewalk nearest the residence, where they can all be served by a carrier from the sidewalk. - b.
+If the sidewalk abuts the curb or if other unusual conditions exist (e.g., excessive street parking) that make it difficult or impractical to install or serve boxes at the curbline, customers in these situations may be permitted to install all their boxes at the edge of the public sidewalk nearest the residence, where they can all be served by a carrier from the sidewalk. - b.
 If the average lot frontage is 50 feet or less, the boxes must be located so that the carrier can serve them from the sidewalk.
-The boxes are not required to be grouped together. - c.
-If the average lot frontage is over 50 feet and does not exceed 75 feet, the boxes must be installed in groups of at least two. - d.
+The boxes are not required to be grouped together.

+c.
+If the average lot frontage is over 50 feet and does not exceed 75 feet, the boxes must be installed in groups of at least two.

+d.
 If the average lot frontage exceeds 75 feet, CBUs must be installed.